ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Related Work

-\alphaevolve\ has inspired numerous open-source implementations and extensions \citep{openevolve,lange2025shinkaevolve, khrulkov2025gigaevo, assumpção2026codeevolveopensourceevolutionary, wang2025thetaevolve, yan2026pacevolve, yuksekgonul2026learning}.
-Most of these works focus on refining the evolutionary loop or replacing it with alternative techniques, such as reinforced learning \citep{wang2025thetaevolve, yuksekgonul2026learning}.
-In contrast, rather than devising a new scheme for the evolutionary algorithm itself, we address a more fundamental challenge: the difficulty of using LLMs to generate effective optimization code.
-We achieve this by reformulating the optimization problem definition commonly adopted in prior work.
-To the best of our knowledge, ours is the first work to apply this reformulation in the context of LLM-guided evolution.
+\alphaevolve\ has inspired numerous open-source implementations and extensions~\citep{openevolve,lange2025shinkaevolve,khrulkov2025gigaevo,assumpção2026codeevolveopensourceevolutionary,wang2025thetaevolve,yan2026pacevolve,yuksekgonul2026learning}.
+Most of these refine the evolutionary loop or replace it altogether, e.g., via reinforcement learning~\citep{wang2025thetaevolve,yuksekgonul2026learning}.
+We instead address a more fundamental obstacle: the difficulty of asking an LLM to generate effective optimization code at all.
+We do so by reformulating the program the LLM is asked to produce; to our knowledge, this is the first work to apply such a reformulation in the context of LLM-guided evolution.
+As the backbone of \improvevolve, we adopt the open-source \gigaevo\ framework\footnote{\url{https://github.com/FusionBrainLab/gigaevo-core}} of \citet{khrulkov2025gigaevo}, chosen for its flexibility and its comprehensive collection of pre-implemented mathematical problems.